 - 1. For students whose aid was denied due to not successfully completing courses with a cumulative GPA of at least 2.0 and/or due to not successfully completing at least 67% of all coursework, the student must provide the following documentation that covers all periods of deficiencies: - a.
 Medical documents that show the student was medically unable to attend classes for reasons beyond their control; - b.
 Verification (obituary or death certificate) of a death in the student's immediate family.
 Immediate family for purposes of a financial aid appeal include parents, siblings, children, spouse, or grandparents; - c.
 Verification of military orders for military personnel and their families that have been temporarily reassigned or called to active service; - d.
 Verification of natural disaster beyond the student's control that impacted the student's academic performance; or - e.
-Personal tragedies that were beyond the student's control and are documented by a third party professional, (i.e. police, court, or medical facility).
+Personal tragedies that were beyond the student's control and are documented by a 3rd party professional, i.e. police, court, or medical facility.

-All appeals must include:
+In addition, all appeals must include:

 - a.
 Statement from the student detailing the reason for the deficiencies and what action has been taken to ensure those deficiencies will not occur in the future; and - b.
-A Citrus College Student Educational Plan (SEP) - c.
-A copy of the confirmation page of successful completion of the online GetSAP counseling - 2.
-For students whose aid was denied due to having already completed an Associate degree (including a foreign degree), the student must provide a copy of the student's Citrus College online SEP and a statement explaining why the student is not currently using the degree they completed and why they are returning to college.

-3. For students whose aid was denied for having attempted 90 or more units or for having attempted more than 150% of the units required for a certificate program (this total attempted units includes completed units from other colleges), the student must provide a copy of the student's Citrus College online SEP and a statement detailing the reason for any deficiencies and/or reasons for exceeding the unit level and what action(s) the student has taken to ensure they will complete their program in a timely manner.
+A Citrus College online Student Educational Plan (SEP) - 2.
+For students whose aid was denied due to having already completed an Associate degree (including a foreign degree), the student must provide a copy of the student's Citrus College online SEP and a statement explaining why the student is not currently using the degree they completed and why they are returning to college. - 3.
+For students whose aid was denied for having attempted 90 or more units or for having attempted more than 150% of the units required for a certificate program (this total attempted units includes completed units from other colleges), the student must provide a copy of the student's Citrus College online SEP and a statement detailing the reason for any deficiencies and/or reasons for exceeding the unit level and what action(s) the student has taken to ensure he/she will complete his/her program in a timely manner.